uddipan/Udacity_SelfDriving/Project2-TrafficSigns/writeup_template.md

 ![alt text](downloaded_images/image4.jpeg) ![alt text](downloaded_images/image5.jpeg) ![alt text](downloaded_images/image6.jpeg)
 ![alt text](downloaded_images/image7.jpeg) ![alt text](downloaded_images/image8.jpeg)

-Here are the resized and pre-processed versions>
+Here are the resized and pre-processed versions :
 ![alt text](saved_images/tests.png)

 The main challenges in classification are noises in the image and angles/distances at which they are taken.